zboxfs/zbox-nodejs/README.md

 Check the API documentation at https://docs.zbox.io/api/.

-# How to build ZboxFS shared library by yourself
+# How to Build

 This is for advanced user.
-If just use this package, you don't need to build the shared library yourself as `npm install` will automatically download the pre-built binary.
+If simply use this package, you don't need to build by yourself as `npm install` will automatically download the pre-built binary.

 This library needs to be compiled to platform-specific binary, it currently supports 64-bit Linux, macOS and Windows.

-After running the building command below, it will generate `index.node` shared library in `native` folder.
+After running the building command, it will generate `index.node` shared library in `native` folder.
 This library must be used with javascript wrappers, which can be found in `lib` directory.